 I want to get my own mat...what do you recommend?

 We highly recommend a mat with a surface that grips the floor and provides 4-6 mm of padding.

 How soon can I start classes after having a baby?

 Once your physican gives you the okay to do abdominal work.
 Generally, it is 12 weeks post partuam.
 Even though you may feel ready, your insides may not be!
 Personal training can be done during this time, on a case by case basis.

 I have Diastasis recti/abdominal separation, I was told need to strength my abdominals but have heard it can make it worse?
 Help!

 Both statements are true!
 Some abdominal exercise can indeed make the separation worse.
 However, there are also exercises that can also help strength and close, it's important to know which is which.
 Before coming to class, please contact us so we can help you work safely and effectively.

-I love the classes but cant always make it, what can I do at home?
+I love the classes but cant always make the time, what can I do do?

 Is Pilates good for Men?